cwood89/100DaysOfCode/README.md

   Learning the command line will save me tons of time in my day to day life.
 It also unlocks the true power of the computer.

+- Day 10:
+  Today I learned about modules in Python.
+Modules are files that contain code that can be imported and used in your files.

+  NumPy is as external module I installed using pip.

+  Pip is a package manager used for installing external modules.